Get E-Book

 node --env-file=.env app.js

-If .env says NODE_OPTIONS=--enable-source-maps, the inherited NODE_OPTIONS string wins for that environment key.
-Node keeps "--trace-warnings" and ignores the env-file value.
-Direct command-line flags can still override singleton options or compound after repeatable options, but they operate against the effective NODE_OPTIONS string Node kept.
+the inherited value wins for the environment key.
+Node keeps "--trace-warnings" and ignores the env-file value for NODE_OPTIONS.
+Direct command-line flags can still override singleton options or combine with repeatable options according to Node's option parser rules.

 console.log(